PC Gamer, PC Enthusiast and love to write. Strategy games are my thing together with space simulator games and many more interests.

-If you are new to the X games, you could start with X3 Reunion, since the first games are so antiquated by today's standards, but if you want to follow the story from the beginning, Amazon and EBay carry versions of the older games, improved by Egosoft to play on modern hardware and Windows 7.
+If you are new to the X Games, you could start with X3 Reunion, since the first games are so antiquated by today's standards, but if you want to follow the story from the beginning, Amazon and eBay carry versions of the older games, improved by Egosoft to play on modern hardware and Windows 7.

 Even though Reunion is my favorite, maybe because I spent months playing it, I have to say that Terran Conflict is one of the best games ever, bringing together everything the developers learned from the previous games, the community of players, and the mods that were created.
 X3: Terran Conflict is a gem, a work of art, with a beautiful soundtrack, great interaction with the virtual world, and stunning graphics detail (which can be tuned for most machines with older processors or video cards).

-if you are looking for instant gratification, and want to get into battle within 15 minutes and finish the game in three hours, do not buy Reunion or Terran Conflict; get some space arcade shooting game.
+If you are looking for instant gratification, and want to get into battle within 15 minutes and finish the game in three hours, do not buy Reunion or Terran Conflict; get some space arcade shooting game.
 But if you love to explore, to plan ahead, to deal with a dynamic economy, to develop a long-term strategy over hundreds if not thousands of hours of gaming, these games are for you.

-Of course, danger is always present, depending on your actions.
+Of course, the danger is always present, depending on your actions.
 So "trade, fight, build, think."
 In all the X games, the player must build an economic empire in order to buy ships, weapons, and space stations, so he or she can discover and explore.